achaacha/MBTICube/README.md

   ### PRIORITY
   - Design Mouse direction change based on degrees.
   - Clean up junk code based on new rotation system.
+  - Remove any global varibles, functions, or objects.

   ### To do after
   - Design